hiroshiban/StereofMRIsample/README.md

 **Stimulus presentation and tasks**

 The presentation will start by pressing the start button you defined as sparam.start_method.
 The wedge-shaped RDS images will be presented, following a block design (you can change the parameters by modifying values described in the displayfile and stimulusfile).
-By default, the sample present stimuli follow the protocol below:
+By default, the sample script presents stimuli follow the protocol below:
 &nbsp;&nbsp; ***16s fixation + {(16s stimulus presentation (+ 16s fixation) ) x N depth types x M cycles} + 16s fixation.***

-During the stimulus presentation, a participant is asked to perform ***an attention-demanding vernier bar discrimination task*** (For details, please also see *Ban et al., 2012; Dovencioglu, et al., 2013; Murphy, et al., 2013; Dekker, et al., 2015.* etc.).
+During the stimulus presentation, participants are asked to perform ***an attention-demanding vernier bar discrimination task*** (For details, please also see *Ban et al., 2012; Dovencioglu, et al., 2013; Murphy, et al., 2013; Dekker, et al., 2015.* etc.).
 Specifically, during the presentation, at random timings, a small vertical bar is presented briefly either on the right or left side of the fixation compared to the display center.
 Then, if participants find emergence of the vertical bar, they are asked to press
   - key1 when the vernier line is presented on the left side of the fixation (defined in displayfile)
   - key2 when the vernier line is presented on the right side of the fixation

 For more details, please read the descriptions below.
 Also please check the header comments in ~/StereofMRIsample/Presentation/StereofMRIsample.m.

-**Acknowledgment**
+## **Acknowledgment**

 The StereofMRIsample package uses **Psychtoolboox** library for generating/presenting/controlling binocular disparity stimuli.
 We would like to express our sincere gratitude to the authors for sharing these great tools.